 Readers raise eyebrows when organizations claim to have expertise in everything but the treatment of ingrown toenails.
 Be wary of hyperbolic language—phrases such as "the most extensive," "the most authoritative," "unequaled," "the undisputed leader."
 Tone claims down to the point at which you can support them with facts.
 Include published books and articles, survey results, test data, testimonial letters, or sample products.
 Overstatement begs readers to be skeptical.

-Now go polish that next proposal.
-Make 2018 your year.
+Now go polish that next proposal and make 2018 your year.
 What services are you offering in your next proposal?